gridpoint-com/svg_island/README.md

 MARK: While working with SVGs it can be helpful to use rectangles to outline the space you're working in.

 Here I've used the rectangle element with 100% width and height to actually SEE the viewbox.
+Internally we called this "debug mode" and used this outlining strategy as we added elements to the SVG.

 This is the `IO.inspect` of SVG.